marcosrachid/java8_oca_study/README.md

 The Arrays.binarySearch method when value is not found will return the negative value of the position it should be - 1.

+length in arrays are public variables, not methods

+On Collections, to check it's size is used the method "size()".

 ## Using Loop Constructs

 while structre: while(A) B, being A a boolean return condition, B will be ran only if condition A is true.